hGayane/node-Api/README.md

 For authentication used `PassportJS` and `jsonwebtoken`.

-Api routes are configure in Postman `Node-APi` collection, which is pushed allonge with code source (for sure you can play with body and query params).
+Api routes are configured in Postman `Node-APi` collection, which is pushed allong with code source (you can play with request body and query params).

-After running servies, can hit the route `http://localhost:4000/api/init` for initialaising db by inserting some docment examples.
+After running servies by hitting the route `http://localhost:4000/api/init` db will be initialised with some document examples.